 Growing a Prickly Pear from its seeds is no piece of cake.
 The growth rate of the plant is very slow when grown from seeds.
 It can easily take around 3 to 4 years for the seeds to bloom and start producing tuna fruits.

-Here is a step-by-step guide to growing Prickly Pear from seeds.
+Here is a step-by-step guide for anyone interested to grow Prickly Pear from seeds.

-⦁ Pick out a container for the seeds.
-Fill this container up with some good quality and well-draining potting mix, rich in organic matter.
+- Then, take a seed container and fill it up with some good quality, well-draining potting mix,preferrably rich in organic matter.